 A Chilly Day by the Canals

-We took the train from the airport to the heart of the Amsterdam, where we checked into Hotel Ben.
-Our tiny room was situated at the top of the very tall, narrow building.
+On arrival, we took the train from the airport to the heart of the Amsterdam, where we checked into Hotel Ben.
+Our tiny room was, in fact, situated at the top of the very tall, narrow building.
 Luckily, it was well-heated as it was freezing outside.
-In fact, it had even begun to snow.
+As a matter of fact, it had even begun to snow.
 With this in mind, we purchased some thick woolly gloves in a shop opposite and set off to explore.

-In the first place, we headed to Dam Square, and then wandered through the red-light district.
-We also checked out the funky shops along the canal.
-Later it began to get dark and the snow became heavier.
-We consequently sought shelter in a pub where we drunk wine and sampled some tasty Dutch snacks.
+Firstly, we headed to Dam Square, followed by a wander through the city’s famous red-light district.
+We also checked out the funky shops along the canal, but managed to resist making any purchases despite the many temptations.
+When it began to get dark and the snow became heavier, we sought shelter in a pub where we drunk wine and sampled some tasty Dutch snacks.

 The Van Gogh Museum